wp-plugins/appvitrine-bring-the-power-of-mobile-apps-into-your-blog/readme.txt

 2. Type AppVitrine within the search box and click "Search Plugins".
 3. Choose the "AppVitrine" Plugin and click "Install Now".
 4. Click "Activate Plugin".
+5. Click “AppVitrine” on the left hand panel.
+6. Make the changes on AppVitrine setting page if you needed and click “Apply”.
-5. Place the shortcode [appvitrine] inside any posts and/or pages where you want the related apps to be be shown.
+If you want to use AppVitrine manually on each post, place the shortcode [appvitrine] inside any posts and/or pages where you want the related apps to be be shown.

 Download and Install the AppVitrine Plugin from Wordpress plugin directory: